+10 Ultimate Ontario Lavender Farms to Visit this Summer

 NEOB Lavender

 Another lovely lavender farm in Ontario to visit is NEOB Lavender in Niagara on the Lake.
-This large farm offers tours (not available in 2020), they have a massive greenhouse, and picturesque lavender fields to wander.
+This large farm offers tours, they have a massive greenhouse, and picturesque lavender fields to wander.
 A unique attraction to NEOB is that you have the option to pick your own lavender, which makes for a fun summer experience!

 Along with various retail shops around Ontario, you can purchase they variety of lavender products onsite or online.
 They have everything from lavender hand soap to lavender beard oil, and more!